ilyub/BACKUP-2022-09-06-typescript-facades/docs/interfaces/datetime.DateTime.md

 ▸ `Readonly` **setStartOfDay**(): [`DateTime`](datetime.DateTime.md)

-Sets date to start of day.
+Sets date to the start of day.

 #### Returns